spUK2020/wdthecloudforge.github.io/monitoring.md

 ## Our Recommendations to start

 You should understand that your monitoring strategy will evolve over time and be careful not to delay by ensuring you have every base covered.
 Your first objective is to ensure "Observability."
 You need to capture some key information about your resources which will allow you to both monitor your environment but also learn for future evolution.

+This is based on the MVP of 2 teams: adoption and governance where these teams are assigned th functions of cloud operations and cloud plaftorm.

+Do we split into:
+cloud operations - Monitor performance of workloads Cloud platform - Operate and manage the cloud platform

+## Cloud Platform Monitoring
+1. Who - cares/responds to alerts?
+2. What - which alerts
+3. How - which tools
+4. Optimisation - review & improve

 Create one or more Log Analytics workspaces.
 1 per region as per guidelines - these will capture platform logs.
 For non-paas (solutions platforms??) create additional?